emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Lots of different collections to browse. ✔️

 ***
-## NetPlayz
-### Score: 16/20
-1. Some servers load fast, but main has issues sometimes. ⚠️
-1. Lots of content is 720p, but quality can be changed. ⚠️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 14 english and 4 non eng servers and it does auto-switch if ones fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. Sites player is nice, but over all site UI could be improved. ⚠️
-1. Has built in subs for most content + allows adjustments or adding own. ✔️
-1. It has movies, shows and anime. ✔️
-1. Has history and watchlist. ✔️
-1. Has decent sorting options, but more discoverability options would be nice. ⚠️

-***
 ## HydraHD
 ### Score: 15/20
 1. Streams load very fast. ✔️